 5. Lack of skills and knowledge

 Employee underperformance can sometimes be attributed to a mismatch.
 For example, the requirements for a given task don’t match the employee’s skillset or knowledge level.
-If this is the case, it’s worth taking a closer look at your recruitment & selection policies.
+If this is the case, it’s worth taking a closer look at your competency map and recruitment & selection policies.

 6. Unrealistic expectations